tiiuae/ghaf-infra/docs/nixos-anywhere.md

 - Ubuntu 22_04-lts-gen2, Standard B8ms
 - Debian 12-gen2, Standard B2s

 There are some known issues with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) and secure boot.
-Azure "Trusted Launch" enables secure boot and IMA (Integrity Measurement Architecture) which can not be disabled from inside the booted-up VM.
+Azure "Trusted Launch" enables secure boot and IMA (Integrity Measurement Architecture).
 Therefore, we need to use azure VM with "Standard" security type which disables the secure boot on the VM.
 For more details, see: [issue](https://github.com/nix-community/nixos-anywhere/issues/143), [comment](https://github.com/nix-community/nixos-anywhere/issues/189#issuecomment-1693762691), and [another issue](https://github.com/nix-community/nixos-images/issues/128).

+In addition, not all azure image sizes are compatible with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere).
+We have tested the configurations in this repository on various azure 'B'-series VMs.

 ### Check azure VM target configuration
 At this point, you should have an azure VM with an SSH access to the target, using key-based authentication.
-All the commands in this section are run on the azure target VM.
+The commands in this section are run on the azure target VM.

 #### Temporarily allow sudo without password on the target
 You need to temporarily enable sudo without password on the target host, otherwise nixos-anyhwere [fails](https://github.com/nix-community/nixos-anywhere/issues/178) to run on the target.
-Note: on Ubuntu 22_04-lts-gen2 azure image, sudo with no password should be enabled by default.
+Note: generally on azure VMs, sudo with no password is enabled by default.

 In case it's not enabled yet, use `visudo` to modify the `/etc/sudoers` to add an entry like: